 Year 12 and Year 13 Parents Higher Education Evening in September

-Mr Richards and members of staff will be on hand to support the students in Years 10 and 12 with all aspects of the work experience process.
+Members of staff will be on hand to support the students in Years 10 and 12 with all aspects of the work experience process.
 This will include:

 - Helping them to source placements and prepare them thoroughly for their work experience placement.